Raphael Akpejiori

-Raphael Akpejiori is a Nigerian professional boxer competing in the heavyweight division.
+Raphael Akpejiori (born 10 October 1990) is a Nigerian professional boxer competing in the heavyweight division.

 Early life

 Raphael Akpejiori was born on 10 October 1990 in Lagos, Nigeria to Pius and Clara Akpejiori, and grew up in the Surulere area of the city.
-He was raised alongside his five siblings – Okhiaofe, Ilamosi, Eshemokha, Ideoghena, and Eboshogwe – and developed a passion for sports and education.
+He was raised alongside his five siblings – Okhiaofe, Ilamosi, Eshemokha, Ideoghena, and Eboshogwe.
+He developed a passion for sports and education.
 His father, Pius, was a player for New Nigerian Bank Football Club, and his mother was a sprinter competing for Edo State.

-In 2008, at the age of 17, he moved to Wichita, Kansas, United States, on a basketball scholarship, where he attended Sunrise Christian Academy.
+In 2008, at the age of 17, he moved to Bel Aire, Kansas, United States, on a basketball scholarship, where he attended Sunrise Christian Academy.
 Two years later, in 2010, he was recruited by the University of Miami, where he played as a forward for the university's basketball team for four seasons.
 During his graduate studies, he transitioned to American football in 2014 and earned an invitation to the Miami Dolphins' training camp in 2015.

-Akpejiori holds a bachelor’s and master’s degree in mechanical engineering.
+Akpejiori holds a bachelor's and master's degree in mechanical engineering.

 Amateur career

-Akpejiori had a brief amateur career, compiling a record of 13–1 (10 knockouts).
+Akpejiori had a brief amateur career, compiling a record of 13–1 (10 KOs).
 He was invited by the Nigerian Boxing Federation to compete for Nigeria at the Tokyo Olympics in 2020 as a super-heavyweight.